-3.5 Other payments.
+3.5 Other payments

-Honoraria: the Council has a policy to recognise situations where an employee takes on more responsibility on a temporary basis; this is often as a cost saving measure when there is a vacancy, maternity leave etc. In 2017/18 there were nine people in receipt of honoraria, six more than the previous year.
+Honoraria: the Council has a policy to recognise situations where an employee takes on more responsibility on a temporary basis; normally for an agreed period of up to 6 months.
+This is often as a cost saving measure when there is a vacancy, maternity leave etc. In 2021/22 there were ten people in receipt of honoraria, two less than the previous year.

 Flexibility Allowances: certain members of staff (below management grades) are required to work outside of normal council working patterns.
 To compensate them for this flexibility they are paid a 10% supplement to their salary.
-As at March 2018 there were ten people in receipt of this payment, one less than the previous year.
+As at March 2022 there were eight people in receipt of this payment.
 This allowance has been reviewed and agreement reached with trade unions that the allowance would not be paid in the future to any employees that were aware of the requirement for working 'unsocial' hours at the time they applied for the position; this is the main cause of the reduction of the number of people still in receipt of the allowance.

-Stand-by payments: these are paid to a small number of employees (fourteen in 2017/18, an increase of two from the previous year) who are on an out-of-hours on-call rota for specialist duties such as collecting stray dogs or attending noise complaints.
-The level of remuneration is £100 for each week of being on-call.
+Stand-by payments: a review of standby duties and payments was carried out in August 2019.
+This resulted in amending the Standby Allowance Policy to ensure that those employees who are required to take part in standby rotas and respond to call out duties are treated consistently across the Council and remunerated fairly for the duties.
+The standby payments are paid to a small number of employees (twelve in 2021/22, a decrease of seventeen from the previous year) who are on an out-of-hours on-call rota for specialist duties such as collecting stray dogs or attending noise complaints.
+The outcome of the review has also increased the level of remuneration to £125 each week of being on-call compared to the previous rate of £100.